- About Us

 Knowledge gained from Ethnic Studies courses will enhance the quality of your life by freeing you from limiting, narrow perspectives and stereotypical thinking.
 It will help you prepare for work and play in a society that increasingly will require the ability to negotiate across cultural boundaries and to respect differences.
 Furthermore, work in Ethnic Studies will teach you the importance of building coalitions and social networks through which you can contribute to the common social good.
 Students who come to OSU from ethnic communities will feel personally empowered by the study of their histories and cultures.
 Their understanding of the value of "difference" will better equip them to interact across those cultural boundaries to which they may be accustomed.

-There are currently four faculty members in the Ethnic Studies program.
+There are currently seven faculty members in the Ethnic Studies program.
 The program maintains strong ties with other programs in the College of Liberal Arts and a number of faculty from programs such as Sociology and Philosophy are affiliated with Ethnic Studies.
 The faculty in Ethnic Studies are professionally active individuals.
-They are members of the following national and regional organizations: Oral History Association, The Modern Language Association, Minority Ethnic Literatures of the United States, National Association of Ethnic Studies, and The Western Historical Association, The Association of Asian American Studies.
-They have served on national boards such as the American Association of Departments of Foreign Languages, and the Recovering the U.S. Hispanic Literary Heritage Project.
+They are members of the following national and regional organizations: Oral History Association, The Modern Language Association, Minority Ethnic Literatures of the United States, National Association of Ethnic Studies and The Western Historical Association, The Association of Asian American Studies.
+They have served on national boards such as the American Association of Departments of Foreign Languages and the Recovering the U.S. Hispanic Literary Heritage Project.
 Their publications include work on Asian American literatures and cultures, the history of various Native American groups, the history of the Spanish language in the United States, the culture and literature of U.S. Latinos.
-Professors Patti Sakurai, Robert Thompson, Natchee Barnd and Daniel Lopez-Cevallos are a "student friendly" group, giving many hours of individual attention to their students, to majors and minors, and to student organizations.
-They serve as faculty advisors for a number of ethnic student organizations on campus, and work hard to provide educational activities beyond the classroom.
+Professors Patti Sakurai, Robert Thompson, Natchee Barnd, Daniel Lopez-Cevallos, Patricia Fifita, Ron Mize and Marta Maldonado are a "student friendly" group, giving many hours of individual attention to their students, to majors and minors and to student organizations.
+They serve as faculty advisors for a number of ethnic student organizations on campus and work hard to provide educational activities beyond the classroom.
 Their involvement in the ethnic communities they represent is also an important part of their professional and civic life.

 Ethnic Studies majors and minors can expect a good deal of individualized attention.
-Each major and minor is assigned a program advisor who meets each quarter with his/her advisees.
+Each major and minor is assigned an advisor who meets each quarter with their advisees.

 The majority of the program "lead by example", they treat their counterparts and students both male and female with respect and courtesy.
 I wish that students at Oregon State University would be required to take more classes from this department, as it will in all cases aid them in their ability to succeed in the multicultural environments that await them in the future.